tanawadeatharva/BharatVECTO/Documentation/User Manual/3-simulation-models/ADAS_EcoRoll.md

 <div class="engineering">
 **Auxiliary energy demand**

-In Engineering Mode the energy demand of all auxiliaries is assumed to be drawn also during engine stop periods and the fuel consumption is corrected in a post-processing step.
+In Engineering Mode the energy demand of all auxiliaries is assumed to be drawn also during engine-off periods and the fuel consumption is corrected in a post-processing step.
 </div>